The 10 most important moments in AI (so far)

 3. Dartmouth holds an AI conference (1956)

-By 1955, scientists around the world had begun to think conceptually about things like neural networks and natural language, but there was no unifying concept to envelope various kinds of machine intelligence.
+By 1955, scientists around the world had begun to think conceptually about things like neural networks and natural language, but there was no unifying concept to envelop various kinds of machine intelligence.
 A Dartmouth College math professor named John McCarthy coined the term “artificial intelligence” to encapsulate it all.

 McCarthy led a group that applied for a grant to hold an AI conference the following year.
-They invited many of the top advanced sciences researchers of the day to Dartmouth Hall for the event in summer 1956.
+They invited many of the top advanced science researchers of the day to Dartmouth Hall for the event in summer 1956.
 The scientists discussed numerous potential areas of AI study, including learning and search, vision, reasoning, language and cognition, gaming (particularly chess), and human interactions with intelligent machines such as personal robots.

 The general consensus from the discussions was that AI had great potential to benefit human beings.
 They yielded a general framework of research areas where machine intelligence could have an impact.
 The conference organized and energized AI as a research discipline for years to come.